arimoralesjordan/ShowProgram/README.md

 # ShowProgram
-JavaScript Screen to Chromakey the Show itinerary on Stage Moniors
+JavaScript Screen to Chroma Key the Show Itinerary on Stage Monitors.